-India has got to get rid of its obsession of Gen Pervez Musharraf that has lingered on since Agra.
-Since the failure of Agra summit, the Vajpayee government has made it a point to sidetrack Gen Musharraf and appeal directly to the people of Pakistan.
-Without including him in any serious Pakistan-India dialogue, New Delhi will be committing the same mistake as Nawaz Sharif did by not taking the armed forces into confidence before launching the Lahore peace initiative resolve their bilateral disputes peacefully.
+The Vajpayee government, therefore, does not now seem to be averse to accepting the United States as a "facilitator".
+Whatever name we may give to Washington's role, there is to side-track General Musharraf and appeal directly to the people of Pakistan.
+Without including him in any serious Pakistan-India dialogue, New Delhi will be committing the same mistake as Nawaz Sharif did by not taking the armed forces into confidence before launching the Lahore peace initiative.

-Islamabad, for its part, must realize that Vajpayee is the best bet for any enduring Pakistan-India settlement.
+Islamabad, for its part, must realise that Vajpayee is the best bet for any enduring Pakistan-India settlement.
 Pakistan should not fritter away the opportunity that has come its way.
-By a fortunate coincidence, the present leaderships in Pakistan and India are uniquely positioned to
+By a fortunate coincidence, the present leaderships in Pakistan and India are uniquely positioned to resolve their bilateral disputes peacefully.

 We are lucky that two major positive developments have occurred in both countries.
-The BTP has won the recent crucial state elections without using the communal card.
+The BJP has won the recent crucial state elections without using the communal card.
 Its victory in the state elections shows that the people of India have endorsed Vajpayee's peace initiative and hate-Pakistan campaign is no longer a vote-getter in India.

 Pakistan, too, has not lagged behind in sending a positive signal to India.
 For the first time in 50 years, the role of the opposition vis-a-vis relations with India has been positive and constructive.
-Perhaps the main reason for this is that the opposition in Pakistan today is more suspicious of the US than India and is therefore not opposing the move for normalization of relations between the two countries.
+Perhaps the main reason for this is that the opposition in Pakistan today is more suspicious of the US than India and is therefore not opposing the move for normalisation of relations between the two countries.

-The relations between India and Pakistan are best described by a remark of the Roman historian Polybius: "We can neither endure our condition, nor the measures to overcome
+The relations between India and Pakistan are best described by a remark of the Roman historian Polybius: "We can netther endure our condition, nor the measures to overcome them."

 There is no easy way out of the complexities of Pakistan-India relations.
 In view of the pulls and pressures at work on either side, it will be naive to expect a quick-fix solution to the problem.
 However, at the same time, it is necessary to implement, in all sincerity, the various confidence-building measures the two sides have agreed upon.
 This will pave the way for tackling more challenging and complex issues facing the two countries.
-Can Musharraf and Vajpayee fox-trot out of the Kashmir minefield and lay the foundation of enduring peace and amity on the two nations?
+Can Musharraf and Vajpayee get out of the Kashmir minefield and lay the foundation of enduring peace and amity between the two nations?